How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 What are the Common Mistakes to Avoid when Jacking Up a Caravan?

 Common mistakes when jacking up a caravan include failing to use wheel chocks, not checking ground conditions, and improperly positioning the jack.
-Checking the caravan damp meter can also help ensure no additional issues arise during repairs.
+Checking the caravan damp meter can help make sure no other problems happen during repairs.

 - Use wheel chocks to prevent movement.